modigida/QuizConfigurator/README.md

 # Quiz Configurator

 This is my third assignment for my .NET studies at IT-Högskolan.
 Assignment submitted in november 2024.
+This is my first GUI application in WPF, the first time I use Json and my first ever API-call.

 ## Project Overview